Filling the gap with music

 Curtis bought her own piano and has spent time practicing, working with peers at the alliance and organizing times to play together.

-Lemons says he has seen a change in Curtis.
+Lemons says noticed a change in Curtis.
 “She saw that she was capable of not only playing instruments but also helping people and is now much more participatory and supportive,” he says.